mg86837242/high-street-gym-v4-client/README.md

 ## 1. Usage

 > **Note:**
-> All commands are supposed to run in bash, adjust to the scripting language of your choice accordingly if necessary
+> All commands are supposed to run in bash, if necessary, adjust to the scripting language of your choice accordingly

 **Step 1:** To run this web app in local environment, clone the backend repository to a folder of your choice (e.g. `my-folder`) and install dependencies: